 THE BLACK CAT INN

-Half dozen horsemen, some archers, storm towards the trees.
+Half dozen horsemen, some archers, race towards the trees.

 Andrei looks pointedly at a flower.
 Archers aim.
 Vines weave.
 Arrows fire.
 All’s deflected.